-• The Remuneration and Nominating Committee
+The Remuneration and Nominating Committee

 Established on 29 November 2002, to assume the position 3 years / rotation who were appointed from at least 3 directors consist of 1 independent directors and 2 director as the executive, with the scope of duty as prescribed in the management structure.
-On 22 November 2017, the Board of Directors approved the separation of roles and duties of the Remuneration Committee and the NominationCommittee as follows:
+On 26 November 2019, the Board of Directors approved to expand the role of the Nominating Committee with the scope of power as specified in the management structure.